Everyday Wanderer Logo

 • Tuna salad

-And just like there is a difference between English biscuits (cookies) and American biscuits (like we eat open-faced and smothered with sausage gravy), there is a difference between English and American sconesBritish scones are plain, round cakes that resemble American biscuits (minus the sausage gravy).
-American scones are usually sweet triangles with “mix-ins” like blueberry and glazes like lemon.
+Just like there is a difference between English biscuits (cookies) and American biscuits (used to make a sandwich or smothered with sausage gravy), there is a difference between English and American scones.
+British scones are plain, round cakes that resemble American biscuits (minus the sausage gravy).
+American scones are usually sweet, glazed triangles with “mix-ins” like blueberries and cranberries.

-The top layer of the serving tray features a variety of sweets including petits fours, tarts, and other desserts.
+The top layer of the serving tray features a variety of sweets, including petits fours, tarts, and other desserts.
 A traditional English afternoon tea sweet is Battenberg cake, a pink and yellow checkered cake wrapped in marzipan.

-Have You Enjoyed Afternoon Tea Service?
+Have You Enjoyed Afternoon Tea?

 Thank you for sharing!